 There were no fees, commissions or other charges paid to investment bankers, brokers, agents, or dealers for rendering investment related services to the Authority during the fiscal year and all investments are competitively bid.
-Consultant fees in the amounts of approximately \$336,000 payable to PFM Asset Management LLC ("PFM") were incurred the current year for professional money management advice to the Authority's Investment Committee.
+Consultant fees in the amounts of approximately \$342,800 to PFM Asset Management LLC were incurred for professional money management advice to the Authority's Investment Committee during FYE October 31, 2014.